jeremytammik/tbc/a/1880_texture_uv_coord.md

 ‎2020-12-02 02:35 AM
 I'm a bit confused because UVs are generally a relative spatial coordinate system.
 "Relative" is the key word as they do not correspond to measurable distances.
 So I don't understand why there would be a need to convert TextureRealWorldScaleX/Y to another unit if normalization is ultimately x/y or y/x.

 Of course I'm pretty sure I don't understand how Revit is calculating it's UVs.
-It seems crazy that when we ask for UVs it gives us UVs that are not usable UVs (unless the texture dimensions are 1:1) - the whole purpose of UVs is to allow us to ignore texture dimensions.
+It seems crazy that when we ask for UVs it gives us UVs that are not usable UVs (unless the texture dimensions are 1:1) &ndash; the whole purpose of UVs is to allow us to ignore texture dimensions.
 But I understand it may make the Revit developers lives easier as it allows for interesting tiling dynamics when interchanging textures.

 In any case, I attempted what I thought was a way to normalize given texture dimensions: